Remembering a revelatory Philadelphia artist

 Student, worker, veteran, artist

-Thrash was born in Griffin, Georgia and left school after fourth grade.
+Thrash was born in Griffin, Georgia, and left school after fourth grade.
 He studied art through correspondence courses, moved north in the Great Migration, worked as an elevator operator, and took night courses at the School of the Art Institute of Chicago.

 He served in World War I as a Buffalo Soldier, a segregated unit.
-Military service would enable Thrash to study at the Art Institute full time, and his practice flourished in the Black cultural renaissance of the 1920s and ‘30s, which produced music, literature, theater, and visual art preserving and celebrating the African American experience.
+Military service would enable Thrash to study at the Art Institute full time, and his practice flourished in the Black cultural renaissance of the 1920s and 1930s, which produced music, literature, theater, and visual art preserving and celebrating the African American experience.

 During the Great Depression, artists were among those benefitting from a cascade of federal relief programs aimed at restoring gainful employment and a sense of civic pride.
-One agency in the Roosevelt administration’s New Deal, the Works Progress Administration, included the Federal Art Project, which hired thousands of artists to create works for public spaces.
+One agency in the Roosevelt Administration’s New Deal, the Works Progress Administration, included the Federal Art Project, which hired thousands of artists to create works for public spaces.
 Gallery notes explain that the Harlem Artists Guild advocated with the WPA for the inclusion of Black artists.
 Thrash was among them.

 Printing innovation

-By then living in Philadelphia, Thrash was named in 1937 to supervise the Federal Art Project’s only print-focused center, the Fine Print Workshop of Philadelphia.
-It was in this capacity, working with fellow artists Michael Gallagher and Hubert Mesibov, Thrash invented the carborundum mezzotint.
+By then, living in Philadelphia, Thrash was named in 1937 to supervise the Federal Art Project’s only print-focused center, the Fine Print Workshop of Philadelphia.
+It was in this capacity, working with fellow artists Michael Gallagher and Hubert Mesibov, that Thrash invented the carborundum mezzotint.
 He christened it the “Opheliagraph” after his mother.

 Rather than incising images on smooth plates, the method called for abrading printing plates with carborundum, a hard material used in disc brakes and bulletproof vests.
 The resulting gouges enabled plates to hold more ink.
 Images were then built by smoothing selected sections.
 As Thrash described, “I… rubbed [carborundum powder] into a copper plate with an old flatiron.
 I got a queer rough surface … little bits of metal stick up like hills … all you have to do is take a burnisher and smooth out the parts you want to register light on the paper … You can make your hills and valleys of different depths, and get all sorts of shades, blending into one another.”